leamas/lpf/README.md

 lots...
  - Dozens of bugs...
  - python3 port.
- - Rewrite the notitification code with a proper daemonm and using the notification interface - i. e., using python.
+ - Rewrite the notitification code with a proper daemon and using the notification interface - i. e., using python.
  - Sooner or later write this in a proper language (python?).
- - Rewrite python scripts as libs, to precompile.